cakcora/Chainoba/anomaly/fifth_labor/README.md

 ## Run

-> Run the following command to see the project information running configuration
+> Run the following command to see the project configuration
 ```
 python3 main.py -h
 ```